alanphys/BeamSchemeV1/readme.txt

 These detail new or changed functionality in BeamScheme.
 Please see the History for bug fixes.

 Version 1.02
 Documentation is now listed on ReadTheDocs.
 High DPI awareness is enabled.
+Add 2D Integral and Differential uniformity for Nuclear Medicine.
+Update Help.

 Version 1.01
 FFF parameters according to NCS-70 have been included.
 Extensive testing of the maths functions has been added.
 Additional protocol validation has been added.
 The help web server has been removed.
 Help is now served directly from file.
 This version can be run from a single directory such as a usb disk.